ghiscoding/slickgrid-react/README.md

 - [Bootstrap 5 demo](https://ghiscoding.github.io/slickgrid-react) / [examples repo](https://github.com/ghiscoding/slickgrid-react-demos/tree/main/bootstrap5-i18n-demo)

 #### Working Demos
-For a complete working set of working demos, you strongly suggest that you clone the [Slickgrid-React Demos](https://github.com/ghiscoding/slickgrid-react-demos) repository (instructions are provided in the demo repo).
-This repo provides multiple samples and it is also worth to know that these demos are updated frequently.
+For a complete set of working demos (over 30 examples), we strongly suggest you to clone the [Slickgrid-React Demos](https://github.com/ghiscoding/slickgrid-react-demos) repository (instructions are provided in the demo repo).
+The repo provides multiple demos and they are updated every time a new version is out, so it is updated frequently and is also used as the GitHub live demo page.

 ### Like it? :star: it